 A dangerous item used to cause bodily injury to, threaten, or intimidate another person may be classified as a dangerous instrument.
-This includes, but is not limited to: B.B. gun, paintball gun, pellet gun, knife less than 2.5 inches, taser or stun gun, letter opener, razor blade or box cutter, simulated knife.
+This includes, but is not limited to: B.B. gun, paintball gun, pellet gun, knife less than 2.5 inches, pocket knife, taser or stun gun, letter opener, razor blade or box cutter, simulated knife.

-Board Policy Reference: JIC, JICI

-Consequence Range: Suspension - Expulsion
+Board Policy Reference: see district website Consequence Range: Suspension - Expulsion Incident Summary and referral to Police